jdonnerstag/pyfwf_db/README.md

 USME20080503F0f51da89a299Kelly Crose     WhateverComedian
 ...
 ```
-Where each line represents one dataset and every field has a fixed length, without explicit separator between the fields.
+Where each line represents one dataset and every field has a
+fixed length, without explicit separator between the fields.

 ## Key Features

 This lib is especially targetted for the following use cases:

-- No more coffee breaks for whatever ingest or import job to finish
+- No more lunch breaks for whatever ingest or import job to finish
 - Data sets which are too large to fit into memory
-- New files of the same kind arrive regulary and must be treated like one large file.
+- New files of the same kind arrive regulary and must be treated as one large file.
-- Views (subsets)
+- Views (subsets) are required
-- Views based on filters (== indexes)
+- Views based on filters (== indexes).
+We opted for django-like filters.
 - Retrieving data via lookups (views, indexes) must be very fast.
-But no analytics, reporting or number crunching.
+But no analytics,
+  reporting or number crunching.
 - Easy export of views into Pandas, Vaex and other tools if needed
 - Some data are like change records (CDC) and only the last one received is relevant.
-Old ones can be ignored.
+  Old ones must be ignored.
 Filtering them should be easy and fast.
-- Persist indexes to avoid rebuilding them
+- Persisted indexes to avoid rebuilding them
-- Casts and transformations to convert field data into
+- Casts and transformations to convert field data into strings, ints, dates or
-  strings, ints, dates or anything else
+  anything else
-- Support for arbitrary line-endings: it's unbelievable how often we receive files with none-standard line-endings, such as \x00 or similar.
+- Support for arbitrary line-endings: it's unbelievable how often we receive files
+  with none-standard line-endings, such as \x00 or similar.
 - Support for files larger then the available memory => memory mapped files.
-- Files which are compressed or from an object store can still be processed, but must fit into memory (or locally cached)
+- Files which are compressed or from an object store can still be processed, but
+  must fit into memory (or locally cached)
 - Field length is in bytes rather then chars.
-UTF-8 chars consume
+UTF-8 chars consume 1-6 bytes, which
-  1-6 bytes, which leads to variable line lengths in bytes.
-The lib
+  leads to variable line lengths in bytes.
+The lib however relies on a constant line
-  however relies on a constant line length in bytes
+  length in bytes
+- Vizualization as table (thanks to [terminaltables](https://robpol86.github.io/terminaltables/)
+- Change the order of the columns, to change the visualisation
+- Remove columns not needed
+- Add (in-memory) columns.
+The files remain read-only.
+- Supports sorting and uniqueness filters based on column data
+- Count number of entries in a view (subset)

-- There are many tools around to explore (fixed-width) data files.
-But this little tool has been handy for us.
+There are many tools around to explore (fixed-width) data files.
+But this little
+tool has been handy for us.

 ## How did we get here?

 Building this lib wasn't our first thought:

 - We needed lots of lookups across multiple tables.
-We are using traditional
+And because we are using
-  RDBMS systems a lot and have really experienced people.
-But ingesting and
+  RDBMS and Nosql systems quite a bit, we have experienced people.
+But ingesting
-  preparing (staging) the data took ages.
-We applied partitioning, and all kind
+  and preparing (staging) the data took ages.
+We applied partitioning, and all sort
   of tricks to speed up ingest and lookups, but it remained painful, slow and
   also comparatively expensive.
 We've tested it on-premise and in public clouds,
   including rather big boxes with sufficient I/O and network bandwidth.